tuanh00/CarRentalManagement/README.md

 - **`node_modules/`**: Dependencies for Stripe API and other backend integrations.
 - **`.env`**: Environment variables for API keys.
 - **`server.js`**: Node.js server file for Stripe API.

+---

+## 🎯 Score: 23/30

+This project scored **23/30** during evaluation.

+---

+# 🚫 Project Status: Closed

+This project is no longer under active development. **Please download and experience it yourself.** Consider it as a **reference project** for learning and inspiration.
+Contributions or updates will not be made.

+---